 Spouses, domestic partners, and children of current University faculty are eligible to use library resources and must be accompanied by the faculty member the first time of use for library account creation.
 The loan period for regular UPS books is 6 weeks with a 10 book limit.

-To put an item on reserve for a course, you have two options: You can use our web form (UPS items only) to list the items and specify the conditions of the loan and other reserve information (we'll retrieve the items for you) OR you can bring the items to the Circulation desk and fill out out printed form specifying the conditions of the loan.
-Articles that need to be placed on reserve must be copied by faculty.
-If an item is not owned by the library and a personal copy has not been supplied by the faculty, the library will order a copy (if available) with RUSH status.
-It will be purchased with departmental funds.
-Summit and Interlibrary loan materials may not be placed on reserve.
+To put an item on open reserve for a course, you have two options: You can use our online Reserve Form to list the items and specify the conditions of the loan and other reserve information (we will retrieve the items for you) OR you can bring the items to the Circulation desk and fill out our printed form specifying the conditions of the loan.

 To find out what is on reserve, consult Primo Search, the library's online catalog.
 Reserves are searchable by faculty name or course.
 The titles of reserve materials are listed along with call numbers and check-out status.
 Faculty can obtain a report of reserve circulation statistics by contacting their liaison librarian.